Language-Research-Technology/corpus-tools-cooee/README.md

 ## manual changes

-I (Peter Sefton) ade some changes to the spreadsheet to make bibliographic references work
+I (Peter Sefton) ade some changes to the spreadsheet to make bibliographic references work (the original is there as well)

-    References to the:

 Only one work from Henry Lawson 1900 was referenced (as Lawson, 1900, track)